beyzayaman/standard-quality-metrics/README.md

 - For Luzzu, in order for these metrics to work, download the vocabularies as well from [here](http://s001.adaptcentre.ie/FrameworkMetrics/Vocabs/).
 These should be uncompressed, and the ttl files should be placed in the `luzzu-communications/externals/vocabs/` folder.
 The `dqm.zip` contain all semantic definitions for the quality metrics in the previous section.

 ## Executing Luzzu
--Go to project folder
+- Go to project folder
--Execute start.sh and a web service will be started
+- Execute start.sh and a web service will be started